nicolasdao/setup-roo-memory/README.md

 # setup-roo-memory

+**WARNING:** Do not forget to manually set up the correct model for the new `memory` and `changelog` custom modes.
+The initial purpose of these two modes was to use cheaper models for these specialized tasks.

 This is an npx utility that helps set up extra documentation files that act as basic memory for your coding project in VS Code when using Roo Code (https://roocode.com/) as your agentic coding tool.
 This project is inspired by the `Memory Bank Project by GreatScottyMac` (https://github.com/GreatScottyMac/roo-code-memory-bank).
 To learn more about why I created this project instead of using that one, please refer to the `Why this project` section.

 To use it, simply run `npx setup-roo-memory` in your project's root.